rhgraysonii/ruby_func_prog/README.md

 that I came across in my own foray into the field.

-Being A Rubyist, I thought it would be fun to use [Steve Klabnik](http://www.github.com/steveklabnik)'s wonderful Ruby FP library,[Frappucino](https://github.com/steveklabnik/frappuccino).
+Being A Rubyist, I thought it would be fun to use [Steve Klabnik](http://www.github.com/steveklabnik)'s wonderful Ruby FP library, [Frappucino](https://github.com/steveklabnik/frappuccino).
 That said, let's get started!

 ## Getting Set Up
 WIP